bitcoinwords/bitcoinwords.github.io/_pages/journals.md

 ---

 _Crypto Words_ is a monthly Bitcoin journal.
 Each journal is a collection of articles, essays, and tweets from the Bitcoin community for that month.
-All entries link back to the original author and article location.
 ## Distribution
 *Crypto Words* is distributed monthly via Twitter and email newsletter.
 Consider subscribing and/or following us on Twitter.